bird-team/sampling-grid-maps/README.md

-# Sampling grid maps
+# Notice

-This repository contains the code and data for producing maps for the sampling sheets used by the [Atlas of the Birds of Brisbane](https://brisbanebirds.com).

-## Usage

-To create the maps locally, execute the command `make maps` in the terminal and they will appear in the _exports_ directory.
-The appearance of these maps can be customized by changing the parameters in the _data/parameters/parameters.yml_ file.
-Finally, locally produced maps can be uploaded to the repository using the command `make push_maps`.
-For convenience, the command `make all` can be used to create the maps and upload them to the repository.
+This repository has been deprecated.
+It contains code and data that were initially used to produce maps for surveyor sheets for the [Atlas of the Birds of Brisbane](https://brisbanebirds.com).
+However, this functionality has since been merged into the [main atlas repository](https://github.com/bird-team/brisbane-bird-atlas) to reduce the number and complexity of steps involved when updating the atlas with new eBird data (per bird-team/brisbane-bird-atlas@7855b6235a49d7c952a1da2594f9f33171e63d71).
+This repository remains online to serve as a reference.
+It is no longer used at all in the atlas workflow and is no longer supported.